is231014-ustp/glyphcheck/README.md

 4. Any error causes non-zero exit status

-# Security Model
+## Security Model

-Glyphcheck follows a allow-list security model:
+Glyphcheck follows an allow-list security model:

 Only explicitly allowed Unicode scripts, categories, and characters are permitted.

 This is more secure than deny-list approaches because new Unicode homoglyphs cannot bypass the filter.

-# Limitations
+## Limitations

 Current prototype limitations: